Skip navigation

 But these remarkable landscapes, and the species which call them home, are under ever increasing threats from land clearing, habitat loss, destructive mining, pollution from fossil fuels and a changing climate.

 WA holds global relevance in the climate crisis.
 Regrettably, we are the only Australian state in which greenhouse gas emissions are rising against the 2005 Paris Agreement baseline.
-Existing State and Federal regulations are currently enabling LNG export growth at a scale that will continue to drive global temperature rise and increase the frequency of catastrophic climate events.
+Existing state and federal regulations are currently enabling LNG export growth at a scale that will continue to drive global temperature rise and increase the frequency of catastrophic climate events.